VenMail/pdf2html-client/README.md

 - **Flexbox line layout** (when safe)
 - **Automatic fallback to absolute positioning** when overlap risk or sensitive geometry is detected

-This is the mode targeted at preventing “vertical overlaps” without losing fidelity.
+This is the mode targeted at preventing "vertical overlaps" without losing fidelity.

 ### `textRenderMode: 'svg'`